Since the legalise movement started becoming mainstream, all sorts of new substances, oils and products have been flooding the market.

 The most popular cannabinoid you've probably already heard of: CBD.

-Due to the tiniest amounts of THC, It is a non-psychoactive drug which makes it safe and healthy for regular, daily use.
+Due to the tiniest amounts of THC, it is non-psychoactive, which makes it safe and healthy for regular, daily use.

 Terpenes can be found in hundreds of plants.
 According to Wikipedia, terpenes “are a large and diverse class of organic compounds, produced by a variety of plants, particularly conifers.”